phpbg/watchtv/readme.md

 ## Ideas for future releases
 * Packaging for common linux distributions
 * Support Fedora and arch in install script
-* browse whole electronic program guide (EPG) on the web interface (currently you can just view running EPG in the web page, full EPG is available with Kodi)
 * live update web interface to reflect avaliable channels when a stream is already running
 * multiple adapter support
 * pause (live recording)